Li Peng: Post-Tiananmen

+In January 1992, at the same time as Deng Xiaoping's southern tour, Li attended the annual gathering of the World Economic Forum in Davos, Switzerland.
+At the summit, Li told the audience, "We must further accelerate the pace of reform and opening", and encouraged them to invest in China.
+In 1992, Li attended the United Nations Conference on Environment and Development in Rio de Janeiro, Brazil.
+The meeting was the beginning of China's shift to a more active role in international environmental policy.
+At the conference, Li stated that the pursuit of environmental protection should not cause neglect of economic development and that international environmental cooperation should not infringe on national sovereignty.

-Li suffered a heart attack in 1993, and began to lose influence within the Party to vice-premier Zhu Rongji, a strong advocate for economic liberalization.
+Li suffered a heart attack in 1993 and began to lose influence within the Party to first-ranking vice premier Zhu Rongji, a strong advocate for economic liberalization.
 In that year, when Li made his annual work report to the Politburo, he was forced to make over seventy changes to make the plans acceptable to Deng.
 Perhaps realizing that opposition to the market reforms would be poorly received by Deng and other Party elders, Li publicly supported Deng's economic reforms.
 Li was reappointed Premier in 1993, despite a large protest vote for Zhu.
-Zhu Rongji eventually succeeded Li when Li's second term expired, in 1998.
+Li was eventually succeeded by Zhu Rongji after the former's second term expired in 1998.

 Li began two megaprojects when he was the Premier.
 He initiated the construction of the Three Gorges Dam on 14 December 1994, and later began preparations for the Shenzhou Manned Space Program.
 Both programs were subject to much controversy within China and abroad.
-The Shenzhou program was especially criticized due to its extraordinary cost (tens of billions of dollars).
-Many economists and humanitarians suggested that those billions in capital might be better invested in helping the Chinese population deal with economic hardships and improvement in the China's education, health services, and legal system.
+The Shenzhou program was especially criticized for its extraordinary cost (tens of billions of dollars).
+Many economists and humanitarians suggested that those billions in capital might be better invested in helping the Chinese population deal with economic hardships and improvement in China's education, health services, and legal system.

+In 1996, Li started one of the earliest controls of the Chinese government over the Internet when he signed State Council Order No. 195, issuing the "Interim Regulations on the Management of International Networking of Computer Information Networks".
+Article 6 of the Regulations states: "Computer information networks that directly connect to the international network must use the international entry and exit channels provided by the Ministry of Posts and Telecommunications’ national public telecommunications network.
+No unit or individual may establish or use other channels to connect to the international network on their own."
+This regulation was later widely used to punish "climbing over the firewall".